tpwres/teczki-polskiego-wrestlingu/content/w/eryk-lesak.md

 After the initial losing streak, for some of which he blamed Opol, Lesak agreed to join the newly-formed Gałąź Gregoriańska (_The Gregorian Branch_), a heel stable led by [Greg](@/w/greg.md).
 Having scored his first victory - against Opol at [Arena 19](@/e/kpw/2022-06-10-kpw-arena-19-oko-za-oko.md) - he was joined with Chemik as tag team partners, in a wedding-like ceremony officiated by Greg.
 However, neither joining the Gregorian Branch nor teaming up with Chemik helped drastically improve his success rate.

-In a bit of meta-humour, Eryk's Instagram handle during his babyface days was "faceryk"; after making a heel turn, Lesak changed it to [heelesak](https://www.instagram.com/heelesak/).
+In a bit of meta-humour, Eryk's Instagram handle during his babyface days was "faceryk"; after the heel turn, Lesak changed it to [heelesak](https://www.instagram.com/heelesak/).

 ## Internet presence